Skip to Main Content

 • Budget reallocations to items/categories not included in the application budget

 It is expected that awardees will leverage available campus resources and tools to build and broaden their knowledge of the grant development process.
-As needed, PIs, Co-PIs and/or project teams should be prepared and willing to attend meetings with program staff, CSRC staff, and/or other UCLA offices.
+As needed, PIs, Co-PIs and/or project teams should be prepared and willing to attend meetings with program staff and/or other UCLA offices.

 PIs will be responsible for submitting a final report outlining the outcomes of the project.
-Shortly after the completion of the award period, program staff will contact PIs with additional information regarding the final report requirements.
+Program staff will contact awardees with additional information regarding reporting requirements and documentation prior to the completion of the grant period.

 PI Eligibility

-Each application must have a single Principal Investigator (PI) who personally participates in the project to a significant degree and has primary responsibility for the execution and administration of the project.
-This person will serve as the primary contact for all communications from the OAG program staff.
+Each application must have a single Principal Investigator (PI).
+The PI should be the individual who has primary responsibility for the conception, execution, and administration of the project.
+It is expected that the PI will personally participate in the project to a significant degree.
+The PI will serve as the primary contact for all communications from the LSS program staff.

-The PI must hold a UCLA appointment as of 7/1/2024 that is a member of the Academic Senate (See Academic Senate membership: UC Regents Standing Order 105.1 and UCLA Academic Senate).
+The PI must hold a UCLA appointment as of 7/1/2025 that is a member of the Academic Senate (See UC Regents Standing Order 105.1 and UCLA Academic Senate).

-Individuals may serve as the PI on only one submission to this program in a single cycle, but may serve as a Co-PI or project team member on other submissions to this program.
+Individuals may serve as the PI on only one submission to this program, but may serve as a Co-PI or project team member on other submissions.

 This funding program is open to scholars of any discipline.